kaidez/javascript-prototype-screencast/scripts/01-script.md

 And it also means that I have to attach the parameter to the context of this function, so I'll type...this-dot-home-id = homeID.

 Again in JavaScript, the "this" keyword refers to the context...in other words, it's referring to current function it's dealing with and I'll explain it further.
-But that's easier to do if I add some more properties first.
+But that's easier to do if I add some more properties first and define them against "this".

+So I'll start by adding some common home properties...things that all homes have.
+And these aren't going to change...so every house has a living room so I'll define that using "this"....this-dot-living room = living room.

+And I'll do the same thing for kitchen...

+And I'll do the same thing for dining room...

+And I'll do the same thing for basement.